gicentre/scrc/litvis/allScotland.md

 ### 2.2 Flows over grid maps

-Here we attempt to show conventional flow lines where thickness encodes magnitude of flow for the four different work categories.
+Here we attempt to show conventional flow lines where thickness encodes magnitude of flow for the total flows and the four different work categories.
 Main problems are co-linear flows (because of grid layout) and failure to show within flow magnitude.
 But they do have the advantage of a relatively intuitive representation.

+^^^elm{v=(laGridFlowMap "g79X" "g79Y" "total" 7 ) interactive}^^^

 ^^^elm{v=(laGridFlowMap "g79X" "g79Y" "likelyOperating" 7 ) interactive}^^^